edmundofuentes/blog/source/_posts/2020-02-02-novation-circuit-and-launchkey-mini-mk3.md

 [this cheatsheet by /u/kikomn](https://www.reddit.com/r/novationcircuit/comments/a9blg4/cheat_sheet_novation_circuit/).
 Turn on the Circuit holding the `Shift` button to access the settings menu, and save the settings by pressing `Play`.

 ### Hardware only with MIDI
-As MIDI devices have been shrinking in size, a new MIDI plug standard has been developed around a common 1/8" TRS connector (think headphones), this means that in order to connect with _regular_ MIDI devices an adaptor is required.
+As MIDI devices have been shrinking in size, a new MIDI plug standard has been developed around a common 1/8" (3.5mm) TRS connector (think headphones), this means that in order to connect with _regular_ MIDI devices an adaptor is required.
 Also, there are 2 variations of this new plug: Type A and Type B. And both look exactly the same.

 The Circuit includes 2 TRS-to-DIN breakout adaptors, and being a slightly older device, it uses Type B. The Launchkey Mini does not include any breakout adaptors, but it uses Type A.

-This means I was not able to use the 2 adaptors included in the Circuit to connect it to the Launchkey, since they require different types.
+This means I was not able to use the 2 adaptors included in the Circuit to connect it to the Launchkey, since they require different types on each end.
+Instead, I ordered a Type A breakout cable from Amazon, and I used one Type B adaptor from the Circuit with a regular MIDI cable.

 In other words, the required chain would be: